spine-tools/Spine-Toolbox/docs/source/examples/gams_on_hpc.rst

 workflows on a High-Performance Computing (HPC) system using the Slurm scheduler.

 The guide assumes you have access to a Linux-based HPC cluster with a shared filesystem and Slurm installed.
-You also need basic familiarity with the Linux command line and a valid Gams license for real use cases.
-However, this tutorial can be completed with a demo license for Gams.
+You also need basic familiarity with the Linux command line and a valid GAMS license for real use cases.
+However, this tutorial can be completed with a demo license for GAMS.

 You will learn the full workflow: